rogerfar/rdt-client/README.md

 - Parallel connections per download: This number indicates how many threads/connections/parts/chunks it will use per download.
 This can increase speed, recommended is no more than 8.
 - Download speed (in MB/s): This number indicates the speed in MB/s per download.
 If you set this to 10 and `Maximum parallel downloads` to 2, you can download with a maximum of 20MB/s.

+#### Aria2c downloader

+This will use an external Aria2c downloader client.
+You will need to install this client yourself on your host, it is not included in the docker image.

+It has the following options:

+- Url: The full URL to your Aria2c service.
+This must end in /jsonrpc.
+A standard path is `http://192.168.10.2:6800/jsonrpc`.
+- Secret: Optional secret to connecto to your Aria2c service.

 ### Troubleshooting

 - If you forgot your logins simply delete the `rdtclient.db` and restart the service.